adma224/aws-real-time-sentiment-analysis/README.md

 - Stop Words Removal
 - Contractions conversion

-### Text Representation
+### Feature Engineering

 For this project we will initially use Tf-Idf vectorization for feature engineering.
-In the future we might perform techniques such as Bag of Words or Word Embeddings via Word2Vec and compare scores.
+Once we have the Tf-Idf matrix ready, we will apply an SVDTransformer for dimentionality reduction.

 ### Validation and Evaluation

-I will use k-fold cross-validation to perform multiple trainings and use AUC as an evaluation metric for hyperparameyter tuning.
+I will use gridsearch and k-fold cross-validation to perform multiple trainings and use AUC as an evaluation metric for hyperparameyter tuning.
+In our grid search we will test multiple hyperparameters as well as regularization algorithms.

 ### Deployment into production with AWS Sagemaker Hosting and Visualization with AWS QuickSight

-The following AWS services will be used to deploy an API endpoint with Data Visualizationa and on-demand predictions:
+The following AWS services will be used to deploy an API endpoint on-demand predictions and Data Visualizations:

 AWS Sagemaker Hosting will deploy my ML models.
 For this, I will be using Docker to containerize my built inference models and deploy them in Sagemaker.
 I will be using A/B release strategy to load balance the traffic to different hosted inferences.